Department of Fisheries and Aquaculture: About us

 What we do

-The Department of Fisheries and Aquaculture helps support, grow and promote the fishing, aquaculture, seafood processing and sportfishing industries.
-We’re responsible for the continuous improvement of industry regulations to make sure that aquaculture is sustainable and has a low impact on the marine environment.
-We also help promote the province’s seafood products in international markets.
+The Department of Fisheries and Aquaculture helps develop, promote and support fisheries, aquaculture, seafood processing and sportfishing.
+We’re responsible for the continuous improvement of industry regulations to support the development of the fisheries and aquaculture sectors.
+We also help promote the province’s seafood products throughout Canada and around the world.

 Responsibilities